A conditional limit theorem for high-dimensional $\ell^{p}$ spheres: Large deviations results

 \begin{remark} We consider the $q$-Wasserstein topology on probability measures (instead of, e.g., the weak topology or the $\tau$ topology) because we must consider a topology that is weak enough to allow an LDP to hold, but at the same time strong enough to allow certain moments to be continuous functionals of measures.
-In particular, we require a topology strong enough such that the moment map $m_q$ is continuous for $q<p$, which is used in the proofs of both the Gibbs conditioning result of Theorem \ref{prop-clln} and the variational formula of \cite{gkr2} in the context of random projections of $\ell^p$ balls. \end{remark}
+In particular, we require a topology strong enough such that the moment map $m_q$ is continuous for $q<p$, which is used in the proofs of both the Gibbs conditioning result of Proposition \ref{prop-clln} and the variational formula of \cite{gkr2} that relates ``quenched" and ``annealed" LDP rate functions for random projections of $\ell^p$ balls. \end{remark}